sm-hdurjoy/staticMania-Jr.frontEnd-task/README.md

 The application is deployed using GitHub Pages.
 Follow these steps to deploy your own version:

-1. Create an account on Netlify/Render.
+1. Create an account on GitHub
-2. Connect your GitHub repository to the deployment platform.
+2. Push your code to your GitHub repository
-3. Configure the build settings:
-   - Build command: `npm run build`
-   - Publish directory: `build`
-4. Deploy the site.
+3. Go to Pages:
+   - Select your branch from where you want to deploy your site
+   - Add a custom domain name if you want to
+   - Save Changes
+4. Site deployed!